JoeyStanley/jekyll-for-designers/teaching.md

 ### [Sociolinguistics](https://catalog.byu.edu/humanities/linguistics/sociolinguistics)

-I taught this course in Winter 2021 and will teach it again in Winter 2022.
-This is the graduate-level version of the course and was similar to the undergraduate version except we took one day a week to read and discuss articles.
+I taught this course in Winter 2021 and will teach it again in Fall 2021.
+This is the graduate-level version of the Introduction to Sociolinguistics course above (so it's still introductory course) and is similar to the undergraduate version except we take one day a week to read and discuss articles.

 ### [Introduction to Varieties of English](https://catalog.byu.edu/humanities/linguistics/introduction-varieties-of-english)

-I've taught this course twice.
+I've taught this course three times.
 In Summer 2020, it was completely online and had a focus on the British Isles to make up for the study abroad to the UK and Ireland that was cancelled due to COVID.
-In Fall 2020 and we covered 30 varieties of English in three broad units: North America, the British Isles, and everywhere else.
+In Fall 2020 and Fall 2021 we covered 30 varieties of English in three broad units: North America, the British Isles, and everywhere else.
 [Here](/downloads/201231_E468_syllabus.pdf) is a syllabus.
-I'll teach it again Fall 2021.

 ### [English Phonetics and Phonology](https://catalog.byu.edu/humanities/linguistics/english-phonetics-and-phonology)